-- 2. Do one of the following: - If Service Launcher is not running, follow these steps to launch it: - a.
-In Finder, proceed to Applications > 🔀 Toon Boom Harmony 17 [Edition] and double-click Harmony [Edition].
+- If Service Launcher is not running, follow these steps to launch it: - In Finder, proceed to Applications > Toon Boom Harmony 20 [Edition] and double-click Harmony [Edition].

 - b.
-In the top menu, select Harmony [Edition] > Tools > Service Launcher. - If Service Launcher is already running, click on its icon 👫 in the menu bar.
+In the top menu, select Harmony (Edition) > Tools > Service Launcher. - If Service Launcher is already running, click on its icon 👫 in the menu bar.